klinker41/ee-design-lab1/README.md

 GET 173.17.168.19:8083/lab1/temperature/latest
 ```

+More information is available in the javadocs for each controller.

 ## Test Client ##

 The client is available to send post requests to the database each second for testing the backend and website.
 It will post a random temperature every second when it is running.
 To start it up: